Duke University: Football

-The Blue Devils have won seven ACC Football Championships, have had ten players honored as ACC Player of the Year (the most in the ACC), and have had three Pro Football Hall of Famers come through the program (second in the ACC to only Miami's four).
+The Blue Devils have won eight ACC Football Championships, have had ten players honored as ACC Player of the Year (the most in the ACC), and have had three Pro Football Hall of Famers come through the program (second in the ACC to only Miami's four).
 The Blue Devils have produced 11 College Football Hall of Famers, which is tied for the second most in the ACC.
-Duke has also won 18 total conference championships (7 ACC, 9 Southern Conference, and 1 Big Five Conference).
+Duke has also won 19 total conference championships (8 ACC, 9 Southern Conference, and 1 Big Five Conference).
 That total is tied with Clemson for the highest in the ACC.